api-platform/docs/core/filters.md

     public function addFilterConstraint(ClassMetadata $targetEntity, $targetTableAlias): string
     {
         // The Doctrine filter is called for any query on any entity
-        // Check if the current entity is "user aware" (marked with an annotation)
+        // Check if the current entity is "user aware" (marked with an attribute)
         $attributes = $targetEntity->getReflectionClass()->getAttributes();
         $userAware = null;
         foreach($attributes as $attribute) {